American Financial Network

 American Financial Network Review

-American Financial Network is a mortgage refinance offering by American Financial Network, a direct lender based in Brea, CA. The company was founded in 2001 and offers mortgage refinancing to borrowers in 44 states across the USA (and Washington, DC).
+American Financial Network is a mortgage refinance offering by American Financial Network, a direct lender based in Brea, CA. Founded in 2001, American Financial Network offers mortgage refinancing to borrowers in 44 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via American Financial Network?